-Regulation X, 12 CFR 1024.31 contains definitions that are applicable to Subpart C - Mortgage Servicing, 12 CFR 1024.30-41.
-Among other definitions, Regulation X provides that "mortgage loan" means "any federally related mortgage loan, as that term is defined in 12 CFR 1024.2 subject to the exemptions in 12 CFR 1024.5(b), but does not include open-end lines of credit (home equity plans)."
-Thus, the term "mortgage loan" includes (but is not limited to) refinancing transactions, whether secured by a senior or subordinate lien.
+The 2013 Amendments added several definitions that are applicable to Subpart C - Mortgage Servicing, 12 CFR 1024.30-41.
+Among other definitions, amended Regulation X provides that "mortgage loan" means "any federally related mortgage loan, as that term is defined in Section 1024.2 subject to the exemptions in Section 1024.5(b), but does not include open-end lines of credit (home equity plans)."
+Thus, the term "mortgage loan" includes refinancing transactions, whether secured by a senior or subordinate lien.